buildit/bookit-infrastructure/README.md

 > feature.
 This creates a pending update to the CloudFormation stack that can be executed immediately, or go through an
 > approval process.
 This is a safe way to preview the "blast radius" of planned changes, too before committing.

-### Updating ECS AMIs
+### Updating ECS EC2 AMIs

-The ECS cluster runs Amazon-supplied AMIs.
-The AMIs are captured in a map in the `compute-ecs/main.yaml` template.
+The ECS EC2 cluster runs Amazon-supplied AMIs.
 Occasionally, Amazon releases newer AMIs and marks existing instances as out-of-date in the ECS console.
-To update to the latest set of AMIs, run the `./cloudformation/scripts/ecs-optimized-ami.sh` script and copy the results into the `compute-ecs/main.yaml` template's `AWSRegionToAMI` mapping.
+To update to the latest set of AMIs, update the ECSAMI parameter value in `cloudformation/compute-ecs/ec2-hosts.yaml`.
+We don't use the `recommended` version number as that could introduce regressions without proper testing or notification of what has changed.

 ## Logs